huggingface/candle/candle-book/src/wgpu/custom_shader.md

 ```
 Instead of creating multiple ShaderLoaders, your ShaderLoader can handle multiple files using the index parameter.
 (Up to 65536 can be handled).
 Each file can also have multiple compute entry points, which you can differentiate using the PipelineIndex parameter.
+The `load` function accepts a set of defines, allowing shader variants to be generated dynamically at runtime.

 3. Add the ShaderLoader to the WGPU device.
 You can get a reference to the WgpuDevice from WgpuStorage.device() (e.g. inside a CustomOp),